-This organization currently has 113 accredited programs approved through its agency, making it an excellent resource for you to utilize when searching for the right program.
+There are 113 accredited ACEJMC programs approved, making it an excellent resource for you to utilize when searching for the right program.
 A university’s enrollment office can also assist you in gaining more information about their program when needed.

 Why work in Communications?

 Communication is an important part of life as we know it.
 You communicate with those around you for survival, entertainment, business, and even education.
 When you take communications to even higher levels, you can find that its generally part of every aspect of human life.